 Morphological data from fossils remains the only available data for many ‘deep' nodes within a phylogeny, despite the utility and value of molecular data.
 This is particularly true when all extant taxa are found to members of the crown-group.
 Further, if the group being studied is only known from fossil evidence (e.g., mosasaurs), then morphology is the only informative data set on phylogenetic relationships and paleobiology.
 The analysis of morphology will always remain as a means of retrieving critical ‘ancient' data.
 New technologies, such as CT Scanning and digital image collection and analysis, provide essential new information on the details of morphology (high definition microscopy and SEM), and new information on the internal details of fossil skulls (CT Scanning).
 Digital data on morphology is easily manipulated and analyzed.
 It is also much easier to share this data around the globe.

-Mass extinctions that have affected the biosphere and their possible causes.
-Overview of vertebrate evolution.
-Classification, behaviour, and ecology of dinosaurs.
-Origins of birds and mammals.
+Mass extinctions, their possible causes and influence on vertebrate evolution.
 Prerequisite: Any 100-level Science course.
-[Faculty of Science]Fall Term 2020
+[Faculty of Science]Fall Term 2021

-Paleontology, evolution and paleoecology of early vertebrates, fishes, and amphibians, with emphasis on osteology, systematics, major adaptive shifts and subsequent radiations.
+Paleontology, evolution and paleoecology of early chordates, jawless and jawed vertebrates and all non-amniote and amniote tetrapods except synapsids, crocodylomorphs, dinosaurs, and birds, with emphasis on osteology, systematics, major adaptive shifts and subsequent radiations.
 Prerequisites: ZOOL 325 and any 300 level EAS or Biological Sciences course.
 Not available to students with credit in PALEO 318.
-[Faculty of Science]Fall Term 2020
+[Faculty of Science]Fall Term 2021